autocrypt/autocrypt/doc/level0.rst

   the entire message being received, including both message headers and message body.

 - Access to a special (IMAP) Shared Message Archive (SMA) folder which can be accessed by all MUAs of a user's devices to co-ordinate between them.
-In Level 0 this is only used for lockout_.
+In Level 0 this is only used for `ensuring that only one MUA has Autocrypt enabled for an e-mail account at once
+  <lockout>`_.

 If a particular e-mail account does not expose these features (e.g. if it only exposes a javascript-driven web interface for message